 - There is a risk of disturbing the peace to cause antibodies to attack the host?

-- There is a risk of genetic recombination?
+- There is a risk of mutations?

 Once upon a time vaccines were designed to be done deals .
 Get them once and you are protected for life, maybe with a booster or two.
 How we got to the point of accepting a yearly vaccine, I am not sure of.
 But to make the absurdity of the notion hit home, consider how one day appendectomies could be limited to just snipping off the end of the appendix so that we could have yearly appendectomies, for the rest of our life.
 Providing sustainable income for the health industry for years to come.
 Not the best analogy but I’m sure you can get the point.
 Welcome to the world without the Hippocratic oath.

-Although the vaccine industry staked its proofs in the early 20th Century, their “proofs” never corrected for the emergence and coming of age of general public hygiene and increased medical knowledge , which could have accounted for much of the improved health of the public.
+Although the vaccine industry staked its proofs in the early 20th Century, their “proofs” never corrected for the emergence and coming of age of general public hygiene and increased medical and surgical knowledge , which could have accounted for much of the improved health of the public.

 Update-4/17/21.
-This “side effect” of introducing foreign proteins in our body is much more explicit in the new generation of so-called mRNA vaccines.
+This “side effect” of introducing foreign proteins in our body is much more explicit in the new generation of so-called mRNA “vaccines”.